dgatf/msrc/README.md

 Auto-config may be used to detect the new sensors.

-If no telemetry is shown power the receiver after MSRC has started.

 If using Teensy LC/3.x, it is feasible to use i2c_t3 library by enabling I2C_T3_TEENSY in config.h.
 This allows to use a second I2C port to use I2C sensors together with XBUS.
 Then I2C sensor to be connected to pins 23 (SDA1) and 22 (SCL1)

+If no telemetry is shown it may be that MSRC is booting too slow and the first poll from the receiver is answered.
+To fix it, power the receiver after MSRC has started or flash MSRC without bootloader.

 <p align="center"><img src="./images/xbus.png" width="300"><br>
   <i>XBUS</i><br><br></p>